nicoduj/homebridge-harmony/README.md

 ## Changelog

+- 0.4.9
+  - [FIX] #89 This callback function has already been called by someone else when publishDevicesAsIndividualAccessories is set to true (default value :( sorry ! )
 - 0.4.8
   - [NEW] Input hiding handling #85
   - [NEW] huge refactoring to enhance code quality (I hope there won't be too much bugs ! )